cswartzvi/hamilton/docs/how-tos/index.rst

 User Guide
 ==============

-This portion of the documentation goes over the set of common examples for Hamilton usage, so you can apply it to your day-to-day work.
-Each one corresponds to an example in the `examples <https://github.com/DAGWorks-Inc/hamilton/tree/main/examples>`_ directory.
+This portion of the documentation goes over the set of common examples for Apache Hamilton usage, so you can apply it to your day-to-day work.
+Each one corresponds to an example in the `examples <https://github.com/apache/hamilton/tree/main/examples>`_ directory.
 If there's an example you want but don't see, reach out or open an issue on github -- we're always looking to add more.